-The community based health service for persons with a mental health condition is not present in many areas of the country, therefore NOUSPR encourage the members to help each other through peer-to-peer support.
+Community based health services for a person with mental health challenges is lacking or inadequate in many areas of the country.
+NOUSPR encourages and facilitates group members to help each other through peer-to-peer support.

 THE PATIENT GROUPS